-Our demonstration vote-stealing software is implemented as a user-space Windows CE application written in C++ that runs alongside Diebold's BallotStation application.
+Our demonstration vote-stealing soft-

+ware is implemented as a user-space Windows CE application written in C++ that runs alongside Diebold's BallotStation application.
 Since our software runs invisibly in the background, ordinary users of BallotStation would not notice its presence.
 It is pre-programmed with three parameters hard-coded into the binary: the name of the race to rig, the name of the candidate who is supposed to win, and the minimum percentage of the vote that that candidate is to receive.

 Alternatively, an attacker could create a graphical user interface that allows more immediate, interactive control over how votes would be stolen.
-We have also created a demonstration of this kind of attack.
+We have also created a demonstration of this kind of attack, as shown in Figure 4.
 In practice, a real attacker would more likely design a vote-stealing program that functioned invisibly, without a user interface.

-Our demonstration vote-stealing applications can be generalized to steal votes on behalf of a particular party rather than a fixed candidate, to steal votes only in certain elections or only at certain dates or times, to steal votes only or preferentially from certain parties or candidates, to steal a fixed fraction of votes rather than trying to ensure a fixed percentage result, to randomize the percentage of votes stolen, and so on.
+Our demonstration vote-stealing applications can easily be generalized to steal votes on behalf of a particular party rather than a fixed candidate, to steal votes only in certain elections or only at certain dates or times, to steal votes only or preferentially from certain parties or candidates, to steal a fixed fraction of votes rather than trying to ensure a fixed percentage result, to randomize the percentage of votes stolen, and so on.
 Even if the attacker knows nothing about the candidates or parties, he may know that he wants to reduce the influence of voters in certain places.
 He can do this by creating malicious code that randomly switches a percentage of the votes, and installing that code only in those places.
 Any desired algorithm can be used to determine which votes to steal and to which candidate or candidates to transfer the stolen votes.

-Every time a new memory card is inserted into the machine, our demonstration vote-stealing software looks for an election definition file on the card located at \Storage Card\CurrentElection\election.edb and, if one is present, determines whether the current election contains a race it is supposed to rig.
+Every time a new memory card is inserted into the machine, our demonstration vote-stealing software looks for an election definition file on the card located at \Storage Card\CurrentElection\ election.edb and, if one is present, determines whether the current election contains a race it is supposed to rig.
 If no such race is found, the software continues to wait.
-If a target race is found, it searches that race for the name of the favored candidate.
-Upon finding that the preferred candidate is on the ballot, the software proceeds to poll the election result files every 15 seconds to see if they have been changed.
+If a target race is found, it searches that race for the name of the favored candidate, and if it is found, records the favored candidate's position in the race's "base rotation order."
+The base rotation order of the candidates in a given race is the order that votes are recorded in the election results file.
+This order may or may not differ from the order that the candidates are displayed on the ballots that are shown to voters.
+The software must keep track of the favored candidate's position in the race's base rotation order so that it can compute which value in each election result record needs to be changed to give a vote to the favored candidate.